syw-robotics/z_rl/README.md

 # Z-RL

-**Z-RL** is a lightweight reinforcement learning infrastructure derived from [RSL-RL](https://github.com/leggedrobotics/rsl_rl), redesigned for faster iteration in robotics projects.
+**Z-RL** is a lightweight reinforcement learning infrastructure derived from [RSL-RL](https://github.com/leggedrobotics/rsl_rl), redesigned for faster iteration in robotics projects (only supports IsaacLab's manager based rl env currently).

-`Z` is the last letter of the alphabet, we hope Z-RL is your **last** time deeply touching RL infra code.
+`Z` is the last letter of the alphabet, we hope Z-RL is your **last** time dedicatedly reviewing RL infra code.
-Users may implement mixins externally through Z-RL's plugin system, thereby not modifying the source code.

 ## Key Features

 Compared with plain RSL-RL style usage, Z-RL emphasizes:

-- **Mixin-first design** for cleaner extension points in algorithms and models.
+- **Mixin-first design** for cleaner implementation in algorithms and models.
 - **Plugin system** so project-specific logic can live outside the core library.
 - **Adaptor layer** for environment integration, currently including IsaacLab `ManagerBasedRLEnv` support.